jeluard/renderist/README.md

 ![CI status](https://secure.travis-ci.org/jeluard/renderist.png)

+#Renderist

-Renderist is a webapp that turns textual representation of diagrams stored as gist into hosted images.
+A webapp that turns textual representation of diagrams stored as gists into hosted images.

 Find more details on http://renderist.herokuapp.com/.

-# Deployment on heroku
+## Deployment on heroku

 As graphviz is used to generate some of the diagrams you will need to have its binaries installed on your deployment box.